-The choropleth mapping technique adopted for the atlas inevitably involves a degree of generalisation because it conceals variations within the areal units used.
-The larger the areal unit, the greater the degree of generalisation, and for this reason the values shown on the maps for large SLAs, in particular those which are sparsely and irregularly populated, or have very large populations, must be treated with caution.
-This problem can be minimised by presenting the data by very small areas, such as the Census Collection District (CD) used in the social atlas series produced by the ABS for capital cities.
-However, only Census data are generally available at the CD level, whereas the SLA (or postcode) is the smallest area for which most health status and health service utilisation information is available across Australia.
+The choropleth mapping technique adopted for the atlas inevitably involves a degree of generalisation because it conceals variations within the spatial units used.
+The larger the spatial unit, the greater the degree of generalisation, and for this reason the values (percentages, ratios, rates) shown on the maps for large SLAs, in particular those which are sparsely and irregularly populated, or have very small populations, must be treated with caution.